PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ## Add an HTTP / Webhook trigger

-Pipedream will launch the workflow builder.
-For this example, select the **HTTP / Webhook Requests** trigger.
+Next, Pipedream will launch the workflow builder and prompt you to add a trigger.
+For this example, select **HTTP / Webhook Requests**.

 ![Add HTTP trigger](./images/add-trigger.png)